UK Pianos Shop, Enfield, North London – Call 020 8367 2080.

 piano that will last to grade 8 and will hopefully stay in the family.

-The Classenti sounds great at that price- would it take my daughter to grade 8?
+The Classenti upright pianos sound great at that price- would it take my daughter to grade 8?

 I wouldn't really be happy buying it without her trying it as she is quite

 decisive about what she likes.
 She dismissed the Yamaha U1 models as they

 were too bright.
 Is there anywhere I can try the Classenti range?
 Have you

 got a picture of the Classenti UP112 in gloss white?
 Also, we saw a gloss